DonutsDevil/Store-It/README.md

 ## Store-It
-  Store It helps to keep track of sell products, bussiness profits and dews of a client and all this can be done while being OFFLINE.
+  Store It helps to keep track of sell products, bussiness profits and dues of a client and all this can be done while being OFFLINE.

   ## About Store_it
-  Store It  App is a multi-supported is multi-support sells tracker app for new business to keep track of sells.
-With this app you can instantly view a client and know all the product he/she brought , check for pending payments  of client, get date wise sort of when which product was brought and by whom, Know how much total profit you made with which client helped you generated highest profit.
-Easy solution to keep all your sells work flow smooth😊
+  Store It  App is a multi-supported sells tracker app for new business to keep track of sells.
+With this app you can instantly view a client and know all the product he/she bought , check for pending payments of client, Get sorted list according to the date., Know how much total profit you made and which client helped you generated highest profit.
+Easy solution to keep all your Sales work flow smooth😊

  🔥You won't regret choosing this amazing Store It！
-1. Save Client brought products. 🎬
+1. Save Client bought products. 🎬
 2. Fully OFFLINE access anytime. ⌚
-3. Check payment dews with a single click. ⌛
+3. Check payment dues with a single click. ⌛
-4. Get detail information of when a product was purchased and how. 🔥
+4. Get detailed information of When A product was purchased and How. 🔥
 5. Get date wise information of sales . ⚡
 6. Know total profit your business made with just single click  ⚡